ANHYDROUS CITRIC ACID

 MAIN FUNCTIONS

-Citric acid is a versatile, soluble chemical product, mainly used by professionals as a flavor enhancer and pH regulator.
-Consumers use it to make homemade "DIY" household products.
+Citric acid is a versatile, soluble chemical primarily used by professionals as a flavor enhancer and pH regulator.
+Individuals use it to make "homemade" household products.

 INDUSTRIAL USE